 If “lead capture software” makes you think of forms and popups, you’re missing out!
 Forms are obviously an important part of lead generation – they’re (usually) how you actually capture the lead, so that makes sense.

 Lead Capture Forms

-Most marketers probably just use the lead capture forms packaged with some of their other marketing software.
-Email marketing platforms, marketing automation software, and CRMs often come with some sort of lead capture form capabilities.
-But they’re usually not very robust.
+Most marketers probably just use the forms packaged with some of their other marketing tools or sales software.
+Email marketing platforms, marketing automation software, lead generation tools, and CRMs often come with some sort of landing page builders and form capabilities.

 For something a little better, try OptinMonster.

 OptinMonster doesn’t just make things easier for sales teams.
 It helps marketing teams keep sales pipelines full as well.

 It’s key features include standard issue lead collection tools like popups and inline forms, but it goes beyond that.
 For example, you can use conditional redirects to send people to different confirmation pages depending on factors like their answers to a field in the form.

 And that’s just on the Basic Plan.
 The Growth Plan ($82/mo) includes coupon wheel campaigns, real-time personalization, geolocation targeting, and more.